Calls to action are underrated - 11 ideas for the perfect CTA

 So why do people forget to include them?

-Sales, marketing even professional writers generating content, or general day-to-day communications, often concentrate their efforts on perfecting the message for the product/solution they are promoting that they end up forgetting the call to action!
-Without the call-to-action, CTA, you lose the opportunity for future engagement with prospects/ customers risking them gravitating towards a competitor who did remember their 'call to action' or maybe had a stronger CTA than yours!
+Sales, marketing professionals, content writers generating communications, often concentrate their efforts on perfecting the message for the product/solution they are promoting that they end up forgetting the call to action!
+Without the call-to-action, CTA, you lose the opportunity for future engagement with; prospects, customers, business partners and risking them to gravitate towards a competitor, the one who did remember their 'call to action' or maybe had a stronger CTA than yours!

-A.I.D.A is Marketing 101 taught at 'Marketing School'. stands for; Attention, Interest, Desire & Action so why is the 'A' weak or even missed on communications?
+A.I.D.A is Marketing 101 taught at 'Marketing School'. stands for; Attention, Interest, Desire & Action so why is the 'A' for action often weak or even missed off communications?

 You may already use some of these; Subscribe, Get Started, Free for Free, Learn More, Join Us, Join Here.
 Calls to action can be used and displayed differently depending on your channel.
 Different CTAs work well on;